lemon3/birthdaypicker/README.md

 ## Usage
 ### First Steps
 #### classic js approach
-if you use the classic js approach by loading scripts in html code, just dowload and integrate the **birthdaypicker.min.js** script in your code:
+if you use the classic js approach by loading scripts in html code, just download and integrate the **birthdaypicker.min.js** script in your code:
 ```html
 <div id="my-div"></div>
 <script src="path/to/birthdaypicker.min.js"></script>